hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The value associated with a TSS_VOTE key is a bit vector with the following interpretation

 * The order of bits from the least significant bit to the most significant bit corresponds to the numeric order of share ids from least to greatest.
 * If a bit is set to 1, then the TssMessage for the corresponding ShareId was valid and contributed to a successful reconstruction of the ledger id.
 * If a bit is set to 0, then the TssMessage for the corresponding ShareId was either invalid, was not received, or was not used in the reconstruction of the ledger id.
+* If the sum of the bits is greater than the threshold, then the vote is a yes vote in favor of adopting the candidate roster.

 Lifecycle Invariants

 1. Inserts should only be made for candidate rosters that are going through the keying process.
 2. When a roster is no longer stored in the state, the corresponding key material should be removed.
-3. Every roster that has become active after the TSS Genesis process must have sufficient key material to be able to recover the ledger id.
+3. Every roster that has become active after the TSS bootstrap process must have sufficient key material to be able to recover the ledger id.

+TODO: Protobuf of data

 ##### Partial Ledger Signatures